 Each NRSP must have a well-developed business plan that describes how the project will be managed and funded for a five-year period.
 This plan includes a management structure to adequately integrate the efforts of multiple participants.
 The plan should include provisions for linking multiple sources of funding and leveraging those sources with the limited off-the-top research funds.
 The plan should demonstrate that alternative funding sources have been sought.
 This plan should include efforts to bring in new agencies, organizations, industry, foundations, etc. to help address the issues and provide funding for the project.
 All project proposals must provide evidence of contributions from experiment stations across the nation beyond what is available through off-the-top funds.

 The midterm review must reflect progress toward meeting funding expectations.
-Failure to meet funding goals may result in alterations to the off the top budget contribution provided by the SAES system.
+Failure to meet funding goals may result in alterations to the off-the-top budget contribution provided by the SAES system.

 Comments: